7 Kumon Alternatives in 2025

 Personalized support

 Kumon offers tutors who will guide your kids through their learning.
-They’ll grade and evaluate their worksheets in order to tailor future lessons to your kids.
+They’ll grade and evaluate their worksheets to tailor future lessons to your kids.

 Independent work can hinder progress

-Some parents have reported that the high level of independence needed for Kumon has hindered their kids’ progress.
+Some parents have reported that the high level of independence needed for Kumon.
 With no regular tutor support, they can easily get stuck on work.
-Kumon reviews can be a little negative in this area.
+Kumon reviews can be a little negative in this area, unlike other programs like Kumon.

 Worksheets that support learning

-While the assessments help you monitor your kids’ progress, it can be time-consuming to take your kid to an assessment center twice a week
+While the assessments help you monitor your kids’ progress, it can be time-consuming to take your child to an assessment center twice a week.
+Other Kumon-like programs offer online tutoring, which may be a better option.

 Testing helps to monitor progress